Quick Answer

 At the IPO stage, treat public KPI guidance as incomplete, not as a universal threshold set.
 Q3 2025 Venture Pulse commentary signals improving US IPO conditions and successful high-profile exits, but it does not define the KPI levels every company must hit or how investors will weight them in your category.

-Be explicit about source limits.
+Be explicit about guidance limits.
 The NYSE IPO Guide, Second Edition, describes itself as summary, general guidance, notes no duty to update, and references information current as of its initial publication date on August 16, 2013.
-If you are moving from Series B or Series C toward IPO readiness, do not backfill certainty the source does not claim.
+If you are moving from Series B or Series C toward IPO readiness, do not backfill certainty that the guide does not claim.

 What you can standardize is your own reporting discipline.
 Keep metric-definition changes to a minimum quarter to quarter, and keep Unit Economics, growth, and control metrics explainable in the same form across board materials, finance reporting, and operating reviews.
 A practical checkpoint is to compare the current quarter's metric dictionary with the prior quarter's board deck and flag any formula, cohort boundary, exclusion, or geography-treatment changes before numbers circulate.